blake-travers/MapPopulation/README.md

 #### Uncertainty Estimates

-To ensure calculation transperancy, both the algorithmic and estimated dataset uncertainty have been calculated:
+To ensure calculation transperancy, both the algorithmic and dataset uncertainty have been estimated:
 - Algorithmic uncertainty is determined by calculating the ratio of partially intersected nodes to the total number of possible nodes.
-Through this, and a conservative granularity factor we can determine the algorithmic uncertainty to a 95% confidence.
+Through this, and a conservative granularity factor, we can determine the approximate algortihmic uncertainty given for each polygon.
 Algorithmic uncertainty is the metric shown by default in the frontend.
-- Dataset uncertainty is a very coarse estimation of possible variation in the given dataset, exclusively based upon the angular span of the polygon aggregated.
+- Dataset uncertainty is a very coarse estimation of possible variation in the dataset, exclusively based upon the angular span of the polygon aggregated.
 This value should not be taken verbatim, and only used as a rough guide.

 #### Frontend

 Frontend is constructed using HTML, CSS & Vanilla Javascript.
-Packages used include Leaflet, Leaflet Draw, Leaflet Geometry, and Turf
+Packages used include Leaflet, Leaflet Draw, Leaflet Geometry, and Turf.

 #### Limitations

-Data source uses extensive population modelling.
-As such, they can only provide population estimates.

 Data used in the aggregator is limited to a "Depth" of 14 (meaning approximately ~200m resolution at the equator).
 Shapes under 1km^2 are prone to high algorithmic uncertainty.

 When a polygon partially overlaps a pixel at maximum resolution (almost always happens), the population is assumed to be uniformly distributed, and the population based on the proportion of polygon inside that pixel is used.
 While a better estimate than just discounting the pixel entirely, it introduces significant uncertainty into the estimate.

+Currently, there is no method of importing / exporting shapes.
+This is something to consider for future releases.

 ## Acknowledgements

 Generative AI has been used in parts of this project to debug, brainstorm, and refine implementation.